pester/Pester/README.md

 -  `Assert-MockCalled` was renamed (but aliases exist), see [Should -Invoke](#should--invoke)

 ### Known issues to be solved in 5.0
-- Output object has changed significantly, there is adapater function that might not be 100% compatible see [new result object](#new-result-object-and-no--passthru)
+- Output object has changed significantly, there is adapter function that might not be 100% compatible see [new result object](#new-result-object-and-no--passthru)
-- ❗ Fixed.
-Will ship in 5.0-rc2. ~`-PassThru` is removed, see [passthru](#new-result-object-and-no--passthru)~
+- ❗ Fixed in rc3. ~`-PassThru` is removed, see [passthru](#new-result-object-and-no--passthru)~
-- ❗ Fixed by adding -FullNameFilter.
-Will ship in 5.0-rc2. ~`-TestName` parameter is removed, it can be specified using the advanced syntax, see [`-TestName` missing](https://github.com/pester/Pester/issues/1479) for a workaround.
+- ❗ Fixed by adding -FullNameFilter in rc3. ~`-TestName` parameter is removed, it can be specified using the advanced syntax, see [`-TestName` missing](https://github.com/pester/Pester/issues/1479) for a workaround.
 Or better, use VSCode, see [VSCode improvements](#vscode-improvements), it will be added as `-FullNameFilter`~
-- Name filter in the advanced object is broken
+- ❗ Fixed in rc3. ~Name filter in the advanced object throws when provided null~
 - Providing optional values via PesterConfiguration fails with null reference exception

 ### Known issues to be solved in 5.1